What is pelvic inflammatory disease (PID)?

 In certain situations, such as when an abscess is found, surgery may be needed.

 A woman’s sex partners must be treated.
 Women with PID may have partners who have gonorrhea or chlamydia.
-A person can have these STDs even if there are no signs of illness.
+A person can have these STIs even if there are no signs of illness.

 How can PID be prevented?

-To help prevent PID, take the following steps to avoid STD infection:
+To help prevent PID, take the following steps to avoid STI:

-- Use condoms every time you have sex to prevent STDs.
+- Use condoms every time you have sex to prevent STIs.
 Use condoms even if you use other methods of birth control.

-- Have sex only with a partner who does not have an STD and who only has sex with you.
+- Have sex only with a partner who does not have an STI and who only has sex with you.

 - Limit your number of sex partners.
-If you or your partner has had previous partners, your risk of getting an STD is increased.
+If you or your partner has had previous partners, your risk of getting an STI is increased.

 Abscess: A collection of pus located in a tissue or organ.

 Antibiotics: Drugs that treat certain types of infections.